 And the final question, the 'when' is more personal.
 Any time you feel you are helpless, or in a situation that you cannot control, that is a great time to ask for God to fill you with and help you be guided by the Holy Spirit.
-Don't wait for the big catastrophes of life - practice on the smaller stuff, but do understand that this is a surrendering of control.
+Don't wait for the big catastrophes of life - practice on the smaller stuff but do understand that this is a surrendering of control.
 We are often inclined not only to ask for God's help but to tell God exactly how we think He should handle the issue.
 Drawing upon the Holy Spirit is much, much more effective when you simply ask God to intervene and then let yourself be guided into a much better solution.

-I hope and pray that you have either already had some positive experiences with calling upon the Holy Spirit or will be able to do so.
-If you have had such pleasant experiences I do not need to emphasize what a wondrous sense of connection with God they bring.
+Perhaps you have already had some positive experiences with calling upon the Holy Spirit, and if so I rejoice with you and I do not need to emphasize what a wondrous sense of connection with God such experiences bring.
 If you have not yet been able to let yourself go and draw upon the Spirit, then I pray that you soon may do so, in order to feel at least a smidgen of the giddy excitement of the apostles on that first Pentecost day.